 The aerodynamic blade sharp means the wing paddle catches less wind than euro-blades.
 I paddle mine at 0 feather and have no issues of the blade catching the breeze.

 The length of wing paddles often max out at around 225cm, so might not be suitable for ultra wide kayaks.
 They are also not the best at turning strokes, so if paddling a slow turning kayak without a rudder, then think twice before committing to a wing paddle.

 There are many manufacturers of wing paddles.
-Over the years, I have paddled and recommend in order of increasing price paddles from Orka , Epic, Jantex and Braca.
+Over the years, I have paddled and recommended in order of increasing-price paddles from Orka , Epic, Jantex and Braca.
 I could write another entire article on designs of wing paddles, but I feel it is too out of scope for this site.
-A tear drop design such as the Brača IV or Epic works well.
+A teardrop design such as the Brača IV or Epic works well.
 Feel free to contact me for more specific advice.

 The main factor which determines paddle length is the width of the kayak.
 In my super skinny and tippy racing kayak I use a 214cm wing paddle, on my 60cm Stealth Fishing kayak I extend my wing paddle out to around 218cm.
 In my wide Ocean Kayak Prowler I use a fixed 223CM euro blade.

 If budget allows, I strongly advise getting an adjustable-length paddle.
 They are simply more versatile.
 It is easier to maintain a high cadence with a shorter paddle, while longer paddles are good for more powerful strokes.

 An ‘advanced’ technique only widely known about in long distance kayak racing circles, and still not filtered down into recreational kayaking communities.
 When paddling gets difficult, either due to battling into a headwind or simply from fatigue, reducing the paddle length makes maintaining the same cadence easier.